blueend-ag/Sami/README.rst

 Sami: an API documentation generator
 ====================================

 **WARNING**: Sami is not supported nor maintained by fabpot anymore.
-This fork has merged the best outstanding PRs
+This fork has merged the best outstanding PRs.

 Curious about what Sami generates?
 Have a look at the `Symfony API`_.